 Policy SO DM1 then states that if development is to be permitted by the policy, the applicant should submit mitigation measures and a soil resources plan for the site.
-The applicant has not provided such a plan and instead this would be secured through a planning condition.
+The applicant has provided a Soil Resource Plan which outlines measures to remove topsoil, protect it, treat it and then reuse it in the development of the site (for public open space and gardens).
+This will be secured by condition 16.